bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 - is that a deep copy (e.g `std::vector`)
 - or is it a shallow, pointer semantics one (e.g. `std::shared_ptr`)
-- or does copy makes sense at all (e.g. copy a TCP socket)
+- or does copy makes sense at all (e.g. copy a resource like a TCP socket)

 ## Move